 Neglecting Soft Skills

-• Ignoring teamwork: It can be a warning sign if you can’t show that you can collaborate nicely with others.
+- Ignoring teamwork: It can be a warning sign if you struggle to demonstrate effective collaboration with others.

-• Lack of enthusiasm: You may come off as a less appealing applicant if you don’t seem to be really passionate about Salesforce or the position.
+- Lack of enthusiasm: You may come off as a less appealing applicant if you don’t seem passionate about Salesforce or the position.

 Technical Difficulties

-• Not adhering to best practices: It can be fatal if you can’t show that you understand Salesforce best practices.
+- Not adhering to best practices can be fatal if you cannot demonstrate an understanding of Salesforce best practices.

 Neglecting the Post-Interview Process

-• Ignoring feedback: If you don’t take criticism seriously, you won’t be able to get better and do better in interviews in the road.
+- Ignoring feedback: If you don’t take criticism seriously, you won’t be able to get better and do better in interviews on the road.

 Conclusion